sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

   # to run all tests
   $ rspec
   ```
+  Why does this fail?
+HINT: you need to add a recipes#index view to render `:index`.

 1. Write the spec for a `new` action.
 It should render a new view (which would have the new recipe form).
 Do you expect your tests to pass or fail?
 Run the tests.